 I’m not super confident making mods to patterns but I spent a little time looking at mods that others had done and took my time figuring out what I wanted to try.
 Then I just went for it – and it all turned out ok!

-I’m very happy with the height of the back, but on my next one I will make sure not to take out so much out of the back because it did take out a lot of volume.
-I had to cut out 8” from the ruffle piece as well.
+I’m very happy with the height of the back, but on my next one I will make sure not to take out so much out of the center back because it did take out a lot of volume.
+I had to cut out 8” from the middle on the ruffle piece as well.
 And finally I lengthened the straps by about 3” which probably canceled out some of my other mods…haha…but I did this because I didn’t want the armholes too high.

 And finally I followed the Bella’s built-in bra hack from What Bella Made where she walks you through adding in a shelf bra specifically for the Hallon Dress.
 When I found out about this hack, that’s actually what finally pushed me to sew this pattern because I wasn’t sure I would be totally comfortable going sans-bra..
-I used some leftover jersey fabric that I had to make the shelf-bra – it’s not the neatest sewing ever, as you can see below, but it does the job!
+I used some leftover jersey fabric that I had to make the shelf-bra – it’s not the neatest sewing ever, as you can see above, but it does the job!

 Love, love, love this dress and I feel amazing in it!
 I’m so glad I tried this pattern and took the time to make all the modifications I did – You never know unless you try, right?
 You can find the pattern here if you’re interested in sewing your own!
 Hope that reading through my Hallon Dress sewing experience has been helpful and maybe encouraged you to try a pattern you’ve been nervous to start.
 Thanks for reading, and happy sewing!